DrTimothyAldenDavis/SuiteSparse/README.md

     SuiteSparse_metis: a modified version of METIS.
 See the README.txt files for details.  author: George Karypis.
 This is a slightly modified copy included with SuiteSparse via the open-source license provided by George Karypis.
+SuiteSparse cannot use an unmodified copy METIS.

     RBio        read/write sparse matrices in Rutherford/Boeing format
                 author: Tim Davis